Free school meals are for children who:

 You can claim free school meals for a child who lives with you and who you are responsible for (for example, you receive Child Benefit for them) as long as you get one of these qualifying incomes:

 - income-related Employment and Support Allowance; or

-You can also get free school meals if you are entitled to a Working Tax Credit 'run-on' payment for four weeks after stopping work or reducing working hours to under 16 hours a week.
+- a Working Tax Credit 'run-on' payment for four weeks after stopping work or reducing working hours to under 16 hours a week

 You can also claim if you are an asylum seeker.

 Free school meals for all 'infants' at school

 From September 2014 all children at school in Reception, Year 1 and Year 2 get free school meals.
 But if your child is an 'infant' at school you still need to claim from us if you get one of the qualifying incomes above.
 This is so that your child is counted for extra money for their school (the pupil premium).

 If you don't get a qualifying income, your child will still get free meals if they are in Reception, Year 1 or Year 2.
 You don't need to claim from us.
 Contact the school if you would like more details.